mejia-dev/epicodus-capstone-mvp/Timetracker.md

     * Second implementation of delta time works!
 Needed to be added to the drawLevel method instead of the updateRenderX method.
     * Successfully add delta time to enemy.
 Will just need to add to player now.
   * 11:56am BST -
-    * Continue working on adding delta time to player
+    * Continue working on adding delta time to player.
+    * Fix bug where invincibility would deactivate if hit again

 * 2024-04-16 - 6.08 hours total
   * 8am BST - 12:30pm BST